Fossum Field

 Fossum Field is a baseball park located in Aberdeen, South Dakota.
-It is the home to several baseball teams including Northern State University, the Aberdeen Smittys, and Presentation College.
-Formerly, it was the home to the Hub City Hotshots until they suspended all operations in 2019.
+It is the home to several baseball teams including Northern State University and the Aberdeen Smittys.
+Formerly, it was the home to the Hub City Hotshots until they suspended operations in 2019 and Presentation College, which folded in 2023.
 It seats 2,500.
 It features a full press box, bullpens, indoor restrooms, batting cages, picnic tables, and a full sized field for practice to the north.

 Renovations

 The outfield fence was replaced in 2011.

-A fenced in party area was added in 2018 as well as a fresh coat of paint in the concessions, dugouts, and bathrooms.
+A fenced-in party area was added in 2018 as well as fresh paint in the concessions, dugouts, and bathrooms.